8th Arkansas Infantry Regiment

 8th Arkansas Infantry Regiment (also known as the "Eighth Arkansas") was an infantry formation in the Confederate States Army during the American Civil War.
 It served throughout the war in the western theater, seeing action in the Kentucky, Tennessee and Georgia campaigns.
 Following its depletion in numbers the regiment was consolidated several times with other Arkansas regiments, finally merging in 1865 into the 1st Arkansas Consolidated Infantry Regiment.

-Organization
+Formation

 The unit was enrolled in state service on July 13, 1861, at Camp Price near Jacksonport, Arkansas.
 The unit was inducted into Confederate Service on September 10, 1861.
 The unit was originally composed of units from the following counties: